simonorono/advent-of-code-2024/README.md

 ./advent-of-code-2024
 ```

-To run an specific day:
+To run a specific day:

 ```bash
 ./advent-of-code-2024 -day <day>